How to Use ClickUp: The Ultimate Guide

 Congrats!
 You made it to the end and have set up ClickUp correctly for your team.
 Hopefully you’re now experiencing a more productive, profitable, and healthy team in ClickUp.

-But, if you're not, book a call with my team here and we can change that.
+But, if you’re not, book a call with our team and we can change that.

-As I've mentioned a few times, we've helped 2,700+ teams streamline their operations in ClickUp.
-You can read and watch some of our reviews and cases studies here.
+As I’ve mentioned a few times, we’ve helped 3,100+ clients streamline their operations in ClickUp.
+You can read and watch some of our reviews and case studies here.